Last Updated on February 17, 2022 by Mark Ferguson

 Not only do I talk about my successes, but I talk about my failures as well.
 I do not make money on every single deal I do.
 I think being honest and admitting my mistakes also plays a big part in why people trust me.
 I think it also helps that I have a credit score over 800, and I have never missed a payment in my life.

-How can you find private money?
+How can you find private money for real estate investments?

 I have talked about how I was able to find private money, but that might not relate well to people who are just starting out or do not have a public presence.
 How can the average real estate investor find those private lenders?